elara-bots-archived/PublicBot-Cmdo/README.md

 - If you have a bot from the previous version it will not work if you use stuff from this repository, This is on the master branch of discord.js and PublicBot branch of elaracmdo

+- If you have any issues please open a Issue on this repository [New Issue](https://github.com/Elara-Discord-Bots/PublicBot-Cmdo/issues/new)

 Getting Started
 ===================